How to book

 What happens if I arrive late to the theory test?

 The test is cancelled and the fee is forfeit.
-DVSA asks you to arrive 15 minutes before your appointment.
+DVSA requires you to arrive 15 minutes before your appointment.

 Source: gov.uk — when you arrive at the test centre